Bedtime Routine Tips & Natural Sleep Aids

 You might also enjoy:

 Written by Ingrid Bauer, MD, MS: With experience that bridges Western and Eastern medicine, Ingrid Bauer brings rigorous scientific knowledge to Five Flavors Herbs.
 A graduate of the UC Berkeley/UCSF Joint Medical Program and the American School of Herbalism in Santa Cruz, CA, Ingrid integrates plant-based medicine into mainstream healthcare.
 She is passionate about bringing holistic care to people from all walks of life.
-Her master’s research focused on Latino health beliefs and traditional medicine at a bilingual clinic in Oakland, CA, and she teaches workshops about herbal medicine at conferences and schools.

 best-herbs-for-sleep-pin-from-five-flavors-herbs